2009 Michigan Wolverines football team: At Illinois

-Vs. Purdue
+Purdue

 In week 10, Michigan hosted the Purdue Boilermakers.
 In the first quarter, Purdue scored first with a 35-yard TD catch by Ralph Bolden.
 Michigan tied the score with a 29-yard TD run by Brandon Minor.
 Purdue retook the lead with a 41-yard field goal by Carson Wiggs.
 Michigan tied the score soon after with a 51-yard field goal.
 In the second quarter, Michigan scored 2 touchdowns: a 55-yard rush by Brandon Minor, and a 43-yard catch by Ray Roundtree, giving the Wolverines a 14-point advantage at halftime.

 Once again, Michigan collapsed in the second half.
 In the third quarter, Purdue's Ralph Bolden scored his second TD of the game with a 19-yard run.
 Michigan QB Forcier responded with a 6-yard TD run, but the point after touchdown attempt failed.
 Ralph Bolden scored his third touchdown of the day soon after with a 10-yard rush.
 Next, Purdue's Cortez Smith caught a 54-yard TD pass.
 In the fourth quarter, Purdue QB Joey Elliott ran in an 8-yard TD.
 Michigan's Minor then ran in a TD from 1-yard out.
 The Wolverines attempted to tie the game but Forcier failed to reach the end zone on a 2-point conversion, sealing the victory for the Boilermakers.
 It was Michigan's first home loss to Purdue since 1966.